ANL-CEEESA/UnitCommitment.jl/docs/src/usage.md

 MPI.Finalize()
 ```

-When using PH, the model can be customized as usual, with a different formulations or additional user-provided constraints.
+When using PH, the model can be customized as usual, with different formulations or additional user-provided constraints.
 Note that `read`, in this case, takes `ph` as an argument.
 This allows each Julia process to read only the instance files that are relevant to it.
 Similarly, the `solution` function gathers the optimal solution of each processes and returns a combined dictionary.

 Each process solves a sub-problem with $\frac{s}{p}$ scenarios, where $s$ is the total number of scenarios and $p$ is the number of MPI processes.
 For instance, if we have 15 scenario files and 5 processes, then each process will solve a JuMP model that contains data for 3 scenarios.
 If the total number of scenarios is not divisible by the number of processes, then an error will be thrown.